 With regard to "Financial governance" - which included questions on college appointment of an auditor and a financial officer, approval of the college's financial budget, and council determination of tuition and accommodation fees payable by students / employees - the national average score was 10 (out of 12) per college.
-The provincial average was 9, and the college score was 8.
-Whilst the college met all the requirements of financial governance, it had failed to appointment a financial officer.
+The provincial average as well as the college score was 10.
+Whilst the college met all the requirements pertaining to financial governance, it did not appoint a finance officer.

 With regard to "Governance structure establishment" - which included questions on council establishment of an academic board and students' representative council, appointment of committees, the composition of the academic board, and the determination of the functions of and procedures at committee meetings - the national average score was 33 (out of 38) per college.
-The provincial average was 32, and the college score was 27.
-The college did not meet 5 of the stipulated requirements for this rating.
+The provincial average was 31, and the college score was 36.
+The college did not establish an audit committee.

-From a provincial perspective, the cumulative or overall average score is 87 out of 114.
-This is slightly below the national average of 92.
-The college scores 61 out of 114.
-This is far below the national and provincial averages.
-The main implication for this college is that, in the interests of accountability and compliance, more attention must be paid to administration.
+From a provincial perspective, the cumulative or overall average score is 79 out of 114.
+This is below the national average of 92.
+The college scores 92 out if 114.
+This is higher than the provincial average and similar to the national average.
+Though the college meets most of the requirements, adequate documentation is not kept.
+The main implication for this college is that, in the interests of accountability and compliance, more attention must be paid to policies and procedures.